nasrmohammad4804/search-engine-concept/README.md

 1) add domain with crawler-service to crawler that domain and related page .and automatically index that in search-service from crawled webpage

-we do it manually from swagger . but we can generate ui for that and only admin user can do that
+we do it manually from swagger . but we can generate ui for that and only admin user can do that  <br/>
+<span style="font-weight:500;font-family:Verdana">it accessible at http://localhost:8080/swagger-ui/index.html</span>
 ![crawl-page.png](crawl-page.png)

-2) using search-service endpoint to retrieve clear result
+2) using search-service endpoint at <span style="font-weight:500;font-family:Verdana">(http://localhost:8083/swagger-ui/index.html) </span>  to retrieve clear result

-we fortunately create ui for show suggestion and search from index
+we fortunately create ui for show suggestion and search from index .<br/> <span style="font-weight:500;font-family:Verdana">it accessible at http://localhost:3000</span>

-i generate ui for autocomplete in search-box and select that. like picture bellow
+i generate ui for autocomplete in search-box and select that. like picture bellow <br/>

 ![suggestion](suggestion-page.png)